jimmoffitt/rules-migrator/README.md

  	Source system has 37576 rules.
  	Source system has 35654 rules ready for Filtered stream v2.
  	Source system has 1907 rules that were translated to version 2.
-    Source system has 15 rules with version 1.0 syntax not supported in version 2.0.
+            Source system has 15 rules with Operators not supported in the Twitter API v2 Filtered stream endpoint.
-    Target system already had 0 rules from Source system.

  Target system:
     Target[:url] = https://gnip-api.twitter.com/rules/powertrack/accounts/snowman/publishers/twitter/prod.json
     Target system had 0 rules before, and 37561 rules after.